Car Accidents

 Phase Timeframe

-Filing & pre-litigation 1–2 months
+Filing and pre-litigation 1 to 2 months

-Discovery phase 3–9 months
+Discovery phase 3 to 9 months

-Mediation & negotiations 1–3 months
+Mediation and negotiations 1 to 3 months

-Appeal (if filed) 6–18 months
+Appeal (if filed) 6 to 18 months

 When Cases Settle Faster